liuhongyao99cs/Neuralite_Streaming/README.md

 Welcome to the streaming control of **Neuralite**, which is a server-driven framework to enable wireless iBCIs.

+## Workflow
 The high-level workflow is as follows:

 ![Neuralite Workflow Diagram](https://github.com/liuhongyao99cs/Neuralite/blob/main/images/neuralite_workflow.png)

+Neuralite first operates an offline and training stage.
+The server gathers full-resolution iBCI neural signal frames from the headstage (Note: Constrained by the throughput, the frame is not continuous in time, but it can still capture enough spikes for training).
+Then, the server constructs a minimal stream, which uses least throughput but can detect activities from all neurons.
+The headstage first sends this stream to the server.
+Ther server identifies probobly firing neurons and instructs the headstage to send high-resolution signal region of the firing neurons.
+With spike sorting, spikes are extracted and further used in downstream decoders.